Siftah/get_iplayer/installation.md

 7. Stop the WPM by typing Ctrl-C.

-<a name="linux-unix-package"></a>
+<a name="linux-package"></a>
 ### Package Manager Installation

 Some Linux/Unix distributions maintain get_iplayer packages in their software repositories.
 These packages are installed using the package manager provided with your Linux/Unix distribution.
 Installing a packaged version of get_iplayer will automatically install other required applications and libraries.
 Optional support applications may also be installed separately using the package manager.

-Instructions Linux/Unix distributions known to have up-to-date get_iplayer packages are given below.
+Instructions for Linux/Unix distributions known to have up-to-date get_iplayer packages are given below.
 If get_iplayer is not packaged for your system, use the manual installation instructions above.

-<a name="linux-unix-package-debian"></a>
+<a name="linux-package-debian"></a>
 #### Debian

 ##### Command-line Interface (CLI)